 If you are depressed you may be excessively hungry, fatigued, restless, or have a loss of appetite.
 You also might be agitated, crying excessively, irritable, and isolating yourself socially.
 You may have difficulty concentrating, you may feel like you are moving slowly in your activities, and you may be thinking about death, dying, or suicide.
 You may be losing or gaining weight.
 You may be experiencing ruminating thoughts.

-If you are experiencing any of these symptoms and they are impacting your life, work, or relationships then contact Dr. Ferrick for an assessment.
+If you are experiencing any of these symptoms and they are impacting your life, work, or relationships, please click below to email or call for a telehealth appointment with Dr. Ferrick.
 There is help and you do not have to suffer.
 I provide a customized depression treatment plan based on research-based therapies for you.
-We begin with small manageable steps to move you in the direction of a more meaningful life
+We begin with small manageable steps to move you in the direction of a more meaningful life.